-- 3.3.3.
-The CO2 Removal Supplier shall provide, where applicable, evidence of valid permits, authorizations, licenses, or other equivalent regulatory control documents to operate any industrial facilities within the activity boundary.
-The CO2 Removal Supplier shall furthermore provide evidence of possessing the rights to allow for appropriate monitoring at any stage within the activity boundary. - 3.3.4.
-Where any part of the ocean storage activity is contracted to an external operator, the CO2 Removal Supplier shall establish a clear division of responsibilities and liabilities between the CO2 Removal Supplier and the external operator, which shall at least address: - Conducting the required monitoring activities, such as measuring device set-up, maintenance, and the monitoring of individual parameters. - Preventive and corrective measures taken in case of a reversal or re-emission. - Post-deployment and site closure requirements and expenses until the transfer of responsibility. - 3.3.5.
-When any part of the ocean storage activity is contracted to an external operator, the CO2 Removal Supplier shall provide the contractual information necessary for assessing compliance with this methodology, the Puro Standard General Rules11 and other Standard Requirements12, as well as any applicable local laws, regulations, or other binding obligations.
-This information shall at least include: - Certified trade registry extracts or similar official documents stating that any and all external operators are validly existing and in compliance with the legislation of the host jurisdiction. - Documentation that the CO2 Removal Supplier is in contractual agreement with the external operator for the purpose of achieving durable CO2 Removal. - In the case of an external biomass deployment operator, documentation establishing that the biomass received by the deployment operator will be deployed and durably stored into an eligible ocean storage site. - Proof of sole ownership to the biomass sourced, transported or stored, and attestation of no claim where necessary as per rule 3.5.1.

-- Documentation establishing the right to audit the relevant documents and equipment belonging to the external operator for the purposes of CORC Issuance. - 3.3.6.
-The CO2 Removal Supplier is responsible for ensuring that sufficient data is available and accessible for auditing and verification that the ocean storage activity is compliant with the requirements of this methodology and other applicable Puro Standard Requirements13, as well as any applicable local laws, regulations, and other binding obligations.
+- 3.3.4.
+Where any part of the Marine Anoxic Carbon Storage activity is contracted to an external operator, the CO2 Removal Supplier shall establish a clear division of responsibilities and liabilities between the CO2 Removal Supplier and the external operator, which shall at least address: - Conducting the required monitoring activities, such as measuring device set-up, maintenance, and the monitoring of individual parameters. - Preventive and corrective measures taken in case of a reversal or re-emission. - Post-deployment and site closure requirements and expenses until the transfer of responsibility. - 3.3.5.
+When any part of the Marine Anoxic Carbon Storage activity is contracted to an external operator, the CO2 Removal Supplier shall provide the contractual information necessary for assessing compliance with this methodology, the Puro Standard General Rules11 and other Standard Requirements12, as well as any applicable local laws, regulations, or other binding obligations.
+This information shall at least include: - Certified trade registry extracts or similar official documents stating that any and all external operators are validly existing and in compliance with the legislation of the host jurisdiction. - Documentation that the CO2 Removal Supplier is in contractual agreement with the external operator for the purpose of achieving durable CO2 Removal. - In the case of an external biomass deployment operator, documentation establishing that the biomass received by the deployment operator will be deployed and durably stored into an eligible anoxic marine storage site. - Proof of sole ownership to the biomass sourced, transported or stored, and attestation of no claim where necessary as per rule 3.5.1. - Documentation establishing the right to audit the relevant documents and equipment belonging to the external operator for the purposes of CORC Issuance. - 3.3.6.
+The CO2 Removal Supplier is responsible for ensuring that sufficient data is available and accessible for auditing and verification that the Marine Anoxic Carbon Storage activity is compliant with the requirements of this methodology and other applicable Puro Standard Requirements13, as well as any applicable local laws, regulations, and other binding obligations.
 This includes but is not limited to delivering the necessary data to assess the eligibility of the activities, and quantify the predicted net carbon removal.
 In particular, the CO2 Removal Supplier shall provide all calculation functions and parameters utilized for the quantification of net CO2 Removal in a clear and consistent manner (see section 11).